The Hidden Risks of Volunteer Face Painting at Events (Vancouver Safety Guide for Organizers)

 On the surface, it seems like a simple way to add value to an event.

 But face painting is not just art — it involves skin safety, hygiene practices, and crowd management.
+Before you decide to go the volunteer route, it's worth understanding what's actually at stake.

 The Real Risks Event Organizers Should Know